 FILM 5080 [3.0] Directing New Short Narratives

-A production course which focuses on the learning, the comprehension and the creation of the signs and codes of new narrative cinema, understood as an exploration of psychological and societal breakdown through unconventional narrative structures.
+This graduate production course will focus on the learning, comprehension and creation of the signs and codes of new narrative cinema, understood as an exploration of psychological and societal breakdown through unconventional narrative structures.

 Other courses include: